FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

 ![Yeti Lives
 Here](https://fvcproductions.files.wordpress.com/2015/02/yeti-lives-here.jpg)

-Needless to say, “this snow don’t play”.
+Needless to say, "this snow don’t play".

 Once I arrive in Boston, I end up hopping on a shared van that the Texas A&M students were using.
 I didn’t even have to pay for anything because